Skip to main content

 Do & Don’t - What Makes or Breaks an Insurance Agent Cover Letter

-Insurance recruiters think in risk and numbers.
-They scan for discipline, compliance awareness and production logic.
-Generic enthusiasm is invisible.
-Structured proof stands out.
+Insurance recruiters think in terms of risk and results.
+They look for candidates who show discipline, compliance awareness, and production logic.
+Generic enthusiasm goes unnoticed; structured proof makes you stand out.

 Red Flags - What Makes Your Letter Look Generic